andersennl/case-switch/README.md

-# case-switch package for Atom editor
+# Case Switch package for Atom editor

 Atom editor package to change variable/method names from hyphen- to snake- to camelCase and back again.

 # Functionality
-There are three ways to convert your selected text.
+There are two ways to convert your selected text.

 ## Direct conversion
 By using the methods below, you let Atom detect what type-case your currectly selected text has.
 You just have to choose what case you want the text to be.